Florida Carpenter Ant

 Behaviors, Dangers and Habits of Florida Carpenter Ants

 Florida Carpenter Ants are nocturnal foragers, often seen trailing along walls, ceilings, and outdoor structures in search of sweets and proteins.
 They establish large colonies in damp or decaying wood, nesting in attics, wall voids, tree stumps, and wooden decks, making homes and businesses in South Florida highly susceptible to infestations.
 While they do not sting, these ants can bite and spray formic acid, causing skin irritation.
 Their tunneling weakens wooden structures over time, leading to potential damage if left untreated.
+According to the University of Florida IFAS Extension, Florida carpenter ants commonly nest in moisture-damaged wood inside structures.
+Swarms of winged reproductives appear in spring and summer, signaling an active colony nearby.
+Without proper pest control, these ants can quickly expand their nests, making infestations harder to eliminate.

 Eliminate Moisture and Rotting Wood